solidfake/TekkenBot/README.md

 ![Robot feet and bear paws 1](Screenshots/frame_data.png?raw=true)

 ### CommandInputOverlay
-Display command inputs, similar to the on alread in Tekken 7 except it gives frame by frame information and includes cancelable frames.
+Display command inputs, similar to the one already in Tekken 7 except it gives frame by frame information and includes cancelable frames.
 ![Robot feet and bear paws 2](Screenshots/command_input.png?raw=true)

 ## Bots